The @theia/monaco extension contributes the integration of the monaco-editor.

 vscodedependencies to match the current state of VSCode.
 It may not be necessary to upgrade all (or any) of these to successfully adopt a new Monaco version, but if something is misbehaving inexplicably, checking dependencies is a reasonable place to start.
 Check on:

 Once you believe that everything is in working order, you'll need to publish the new @theia/monaco-editor-core for testing.
-The instructions for doing so are

-here.
-Once the package is published, point your package.jsons at the testing version and make
+Once the package is published, point your package.jsons at the testing version and make sure everything still works, then make a PR.

 "Theia" is a trademark of the Eclipse Foundation https://www.eclipse.org/theia